Irys-xyz/Whistleblower/README.md

 3. Connects to Arweave miners, making sure it can download the entire bundle.
    1. Traverses through each transaction within a bundle, ensuring that it can both download and cryptographically verify each one.
 4. Triggers an alert if a transaction cannot be downloaded or verified prior to reaching its deadline height.

-## Whistleblower failure modes
-Whistleblower cares that a transaction is in a bundle, that bundle is onchain and the data can be downloaded from miners.
-As it tracks the status of each transaction, an alert will be triggered if:

-1. Whistleblower can't download and verify a transaction by its deadline height.
-2. A transaction is invalid by its deadline height.
-3. A bundle is found to be invalid:
-   1. Because it can't be cryptographically verified.
-   2. Because Whistleblower can't download the full bundle.
-4. A transaction is invalid:
-   1. Because it hasn't been verified by its deadline height.
-   2. Because it's orphaned, Whistleblower is tracking it, but it hasn't showed in any posted bundles.
-5. A transaction is included in a bundle tagged as invalid.
-6. The data can not be downloaded

 ## Alerts